tommitt/weeklend-chat/README.md

 **🤖 LLM**

 When a message is received, an LLM is used for:
-* Extracting macro information from the message, e.g., whether the message is valid or not, if it refers to a specific date or range of dates, which are used for filtering the events;
+* Extracting information from the message:
+  * whether it is valid or not;
+  * whether it needs recommendations or not;
+  * the date or dates range it refers to, if any;
+  * whether it refers to daytime, nighttime or both.
 * Generating the answer using the most relevant events retrieved from the vectorstore as context.

 *Main dependencies: [langchain](https://github.com/langchain-ai/langchain), [openai](https://github.com/openai/openai-python)*